National Savings and Investments (NS&I) is both a government department and an Executive Agency of the Chancellor of the Exchequer.

 - Changes to this charter

-The processing of personal data is governed by data protection legislation (the General Data Protection Regulation 2016/679 and the Data Protection Act 2018), under which NS&I is regarded as a data controller.
+The processing of personal data is governed by data protection legislation (the UK General Data Protection Regulation, the Data Protection Act 2018 and The Privacy and Electronic Communications Regulations 2003), under which NS&I is regarded as a data controller.

 Personal information is data that relates to an identifiable living individual.